Udhay299/Udhay299/README.md

 - 👋 Hi, I’m @Udhay299
-- 👀 I’m interested in ai and ml
+- 👀 I’m interested in Full stack developer
-- 🌱 I’m currently learning 12th
+- 🌱 I’m currently learning Engineering
 - 💞️ I’m looking to collaborate on apple
 - 📫 How to reach me ...